raulbm/InternationalCongress/README.md

   * Smart City Challenges.
   * Digital divide solutions for Smart Cities.

-##  SECURITY ON NFV-SDN-BASED INFRAESTRUCTURES
+##  SECURITY ON NFV-SDN-BASED INFRASTRUCTURES
 * NFV and SDN Architectures, Infrastructure, Elements and Operatios
   * Improvements in design of forwarding elements, e.g. switches/routers, wireless systems
   * Improvements in future communication infrastructure enabled by SDN and NFV